12th October 2015

 Dental crowns explained: What they are and why you might need one

-If your dentist tells you that you need a dental crown, you might be wondering what one is exactly.
+If your dentist tells you that you need dental crowns, you might be wondering what one is exactly.
 Or how it will help your teeth.
 We’ve put together a beginner’s guide below to help you get the low-down on this common restorative treatment:

 What are dental crowns?